AdaCore/training_material/courses/gnat_studio/010_gnat_studio.rst

   + Statements, types, annotations, comments, etc.

-+ Indentation based on language syntax & surrounding code
++ Indentation based on language syntax and surrounding code
 + Automatic formatting as you type

   + Indentation, letter casing, coloring, etc.

 + *Scope folding* to elide syntax-defined blocks of code
-+ Refactoring for entity renaming & subprogram extraction
++ Refactoring for entity renaming and subprogram extraction
 + Semantics-based completion for both words and constructs

 ---------------------